ThatAkani/List-of-Programs/README.md

 [AutoHotkey](https://www.autohotkey.com/) - automation scripting language for Windows.

+[Notepad++](https://notepad-plus-plus.org/) - free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages.

 ### IT Apps

 [WinSCP](https://winscp.net/eng/download.php) - popular SFTP client and FTP client for Microsoft Windows.